PerezOrtegaJ/Xsembles2P/README.md

 5. Get calcium signals.
 6. Do spike inference.
 7. Get population activity (binary raster).
-8. Find ensembles (and offsembles)\*.
+8. Find xsembles<sup>††</sup> (ensembles and offsembles).
 9. Save results.
 10. Plot results.

+<sup>†</sup> For example, a 5 minute long video of 256x256 pixels at 12.5 frames per second where the animal was running 50% of the time, the entire analysis will take less than 10 minutes in a usual personal computer.
+This tool is very convenient if you want to perform online targeting of ensemble neurons during your experiment.

-\* Unsupervised model-free algorithm which identifies statistically significant repeated activity patterns in population vectors where each pattern includes an ensemble (active neurons) and its associated offsemble (silenced neurons).
+<sup>††</sup> Unsupervised model-free algorithm which identifies statistically significant repeated activity patterns in population vectors where each pattern includes an ensemble (active neurons) and its associated offsemble (silenced neurons).

 ## Citation
-If you use **_Xsembles2P_**, please cite the our [paper](https://elifesciences.org/articles/64449):
+If you use **_Xsembles2P_**, please cite our [paper](https://elifesciences.org/articles/64449):
 > Pérez-Ortega J, Alejandre-García T, Yuste R. 2021.
 Long-term stability of cortical ensembles.
 Elife 10:1–19. doi:10.7554/eLife.64449

 ## How to run Xsembles2P